romanvm/WsgiBoostServer/Compilation.rst

   It is strongly recommended to use Python virtual environments.

-**Note**: On **Releases** tab of this repository you can find statically compiled wheels for Python 2.7 and 3.4 on Raspberry Pi 2.
+**Note**: On **Releases** tab of this repository you can find a statically compiled wheel for 3.4 on Raspberry Pi 2.

 Windows
 -------

-Compiled wheels for Python 2.7 and 3.6 (32 bit) can be downloaded from "**Releases**" tab of this repository.
+A compiled wheel for Python 3.6 (32 bit) can be downloaded from "**Releases**" tab of this repository.
 If you want to compile WsgiBoostServer for Windows yourself, follow the instruction below.
 You can also check AppVeyor CI build configuration ``appveyor.yml``.

-**Tools required**: MS Visual Studio 2015 Update 2+, Cmake
+**Tools required**: MS Visual Studio 2015 Update 3+, Cmake

-Note that WsgiBoostServer ``setup.py`` script monkey-patches the default ``distutils`` complier on Windows and uses MS Visual Studio 2015 regardless of Python version used to compile the extension module.
+Note that on Windows you can build WsgiBoostServer only with Python 3 versions that have been compiled with MS Visual Studio 2015 and above which are versions 3.5 and newer.

 Procedure
 ~~~~~~~~~

 The build procedure is similar to that for custom Python and Boost versions on Linux.
+Again, WsgiBoostServer no longer requires linking against a version-specific Boost.Python library
+and uses only generic Boost libraries.

 - Download ``zlib`` sources from `zlib Home Site`_ and unpack them into the folder of your choice,
   for example ``c:\zlib``.